 This is shown by a study of a considerable number of demand curves empirically derived from market statistics.
-These curves are shown on logarithmic paper in Figure 50.
+These curves are shown on logarithmic paper in Figure 12.1.
 The curves are taken from the published charts, without any comment as to their accuracy other than the closeness (or lack of it) of the scatter of the dots about the curves, which is shown in each case.
-These analyses are the most recent ones available, but some of them are several years out of date, and several of them would be improved by the use of better indexes of demand than were available when the studies were made.
-They should all be brought up to date, but nobody competent to do the job seems to have time to do it.
-Figure 50 should be regarded only as tentatively establishing a hypothesis that needs to be investigated more thoroughly and confirmed, amended, or proven erroneous.2
+These analyses are out of date, and several of them would be improved by the use of better indexes of demand than were available when the studies were made, but no new ones are available.
+Figure 12.1 should be regarded only as tentatively establishing a hypothesis that needs to be investigated more thoroughly and confirmed, amended, or proven erroneous.